 ODDS & ENDS

 Don't be overwhelmed by this list.
 The pre-departure packing frenzy is stressful enough.
 If you arrive in Japan and find that you cannot live with out food items or cosmetics from home, take heart.
 The Foreign Buyers Club (FBC) and Tengu Natural Foods can mail-order a huge variety of fresh and prepared foods, books in English and personal products.
-However most brands are American, so you Brits, Aussies and Kiwis may be disappointed.
+However most brands are American, so you Brits, Aussies and Kiwis may

 -Japanese vitamin drinks and over-the-counter cold remedies often contain caffeine and nicotine.